 Always deposit a replacement key outside the vehicle.
 Make a note of the key number.
 Our authorised dealers and workshops can offer assistance in case of loss.

 4.2 Registration

-Your vehicle is a motor vehicle subject to registration.
+Your motorhome is a vehicle which must be registered.
 Observe national regulations on registration.

 Please remember that certain countries require a separate national code sticker in addition to the EU plate.

 4.3 Payload